How to Build a Business Website in Singapore: Cost Guide and What to Include (2026)

 Type 2 — E-Commerce Website

-Best for: Retail businesses, F&B brands with online delivery, direct-to-consumer product companies.
+Best for: Retail, F&B with online delivery, direct-to-consumer product companies.

 Type 3 — Web Application or Customer Portal

-A website that logged-in users interact with — think booking systems, member portals, SaaS tools, or custom dashboards.
+Logged-in users interact with it — booking systems, member portals, SaaS tools, dashboards.
 These are software products, not just websites.

-Best for: Businesses with complex workflows, recurring clients who need account access, or SaaS-style products.
+Best for: Businesses with complex workflows, recurring clients needing account access, SaaS-style products.

-For this guide, we will focus on Types 1 and 2, which cover the majority of Singapore SMEs.
+We build all three types at Adaptels, but for this guide, we'll focus on Types 1 and 2 — they cover the majority of Singapore SMEs.

 What Pages Should Your Business Website Include?